GWR 4073 Class 7029 Clun Castle: Preservation

 Sold for scrap at £2,400 to Patrick Whitehouse in 1966, its ownership then passed to 7029 Clun Castle Ltd. In preservation, it has been based at Tyseley Locomotive Works, where it was integral in the founding and operation of Vintage Trains.

 In 1967, carrying a Great Western livery, it hauled trains to mark the closure of the GWR route to Birkenhead, from King's Cross to Newcastle and over the Settle-Carlisle Line.
 In 1972, it joined in the "Return to Steam" tours.
 After a major overhaul, it emerged in British Railways livery in 1985.
 In 1986, it hauled the last train from the old Birmingham Moor Street station.
-In the mid 1980s, some of the restoration work was undertaken by a government funded Community Programme scheme, managed by Sandwell Metropolitan Borough Council.
+In the mid-1980s, some of the restoration work was undertaken by a government funded Community Programme scheme, managed by Sandwell Metropolitan Borough Council.

 7029 returned to service in October 2017 at the Tyseley Open Weekend in BR Lined Green with the late crest on its tender, although fitted out with the necessary equipment the engine was not certified for mainline use.
 Clun Castle made its first moves on the mainline for 31 years in February 2019 when it went out on its light test runs, which included a trip to Stratford upon Avon.
 Its loaded test run was to follow before working its first mainline train since October 1988.

-Preservation Photos

-7029 leaving Birmingham Snow Hill working "The Zulu" in Mar 1967.

-Clun Castle at Tyseley in 1982.

-On display at Tyseley Loco Works awaiting an overhaul in Jun 2008.